DLR-TS/make_gadgets/docker/README.md

 The Makefile provided in this directory contains a wrapper for the docker_image_cacher.sh also included in this project making it easier to use this tool.

-To consume this make file you can directly import it to your Makefile such as follows:
+To consume this Makefile you can directly import it to your Makefile such as follows:
 ```make
 include make_gadgets/docker/Makefile
 ```